junxit/us-congress-bills-115/bill.md

   - **(2)** *Internet-connected device* The term “internet-connected device” means a physical object that—
     - **(A)** is capable of connecting to the internet, either directly or indirectly through a network, to communicate information at the direction of an individual; and
     - **(B)** has computer processing capabilities for collecting, sending, receiving, or analyzing data.

+## § 3.
+No additional funds authorized

+No additional funds are authorized to be appropriated to carry out this Act.
+This Act shall be carried out using amounts otherwise authorized.